ZhangHCFJEA/GMCOMP/README.md

 numpy

 For plotting, I have set up several GMT scripts.
 The most annoying thing with GMT is ensuring your path is correct.
 I have added the GMT path as a variable in the props file; this should be the same as in your .bashrc file.
+If your version of GMT is finnicky, simply turn off plotting in the props file.

 <b>Ground Motion Models (GMMs):</b>